-With the design “Be a mensch”, the artist commemorates the work and legacy of Willi Resetarits (1948-2022).
-The quote stands for the musician and human rights activist, who knew better than almost anyone how to bring together the most diverse social and cultural groups.
-Borrowed from Yiddish into American English, the word “mensch” refers to a person of honesty and integrity.
+Her design “Be a mensch” commemorates the work and legacy of Willi Resetarits (1948-2022).
+More than any other line, this quote characterizes the musician and human rights activist who had a gift for bringing together the most diverse social and cultural groups.
+A “mensch”—the German word for “human being” entered American English via Yiddish—is a person of integrity and honor.

 Location